PASCAL-Noa/Ruins-of-Hestia/README.md

 ## Ruins of Heastia v1.0

->Cette release marque l'aboutissement de 2 mois de développement intensif.
-Elle couvre la création des briques fondamentales du moteur C++ personnalisé (GPC Engine) jusqu'à l'implémentation complète de la boucle de gameplay de gestion du Village et d'expédition.
+>This release marks the culmination of 2 months of intensive development.
+It covers everything from the creation of the foundational building blocks of the custom C++ engine (GPC Engine) to the full implementation of the Village management and expedition gameplay loop.

 <p align="center">
   <img width="60%" alt="affiche A4" src="https://github.com/user-attachments/assets/1ac52a4c-319c-4e1e-a2a5-871087338e0a" />